kodecocodes/swift-style-guide/README.markdown

 ## Functions vs Methods

+Free functions, which aren't attached to a class or type, should be used sparingly.
+When possible, prefer to use a method instead of a free function.
+This aids in readability and discoverability.

-Methods are functions associated with a type and preferred because of their autocomplete discoverability.
-Free functions are less common but make sense when an operation is not closely associated with a particular type or instance.
+Free functions are most appropriate when they aren't associated with any particular type or instance.

 **Preferred**
 ```swift